hodiapa/lxcdeploy/README.md

 ###################################################################################
-Scripts to setup a spark+hadoop cluster
+Scripts to setup a spark + hadoop cluster on LXC containers.

 Tested on ubuntu 14.04